 - Get named as executor of the estate – The court will confirm someone as an executor (sometimes call personal representative) of the estate.
 This person will then receive letters testamentary, which is the documentation that will allow them to make transactions on behalf of the estate.

-Doing Basic Maintenance
+Doing Basic Maintenance to Sell Your Home

-While probate is a lengthy process, it’s recommended that you sell your house in probate as soon as possible.
+While probate is a lengthy process, it’s recommended that you sell your home in probate as soon as possible.
 An empty house can accumulate needed repairs and cost you more money the longer it sits.
 Additionally, you’ll have to pay mortgage, utilities, insurance, taxes, etc, which can add up quickly.

 Note that sometimes probate can take years to settle, however some states have adopted Uniform Probate Code which is a modernized version of probate that streamlines the process.
 Additionally, some states have their own legislation that shortens probate, like California’s Independent Administration of Estates Act (IAEA).